-Application to Violations of Other NOAA Statutes -This Policy, and the attached matrixes and schedules, address the seven major statutes that NOAA enforces.
+Application to Violations of Other NOAA Statutes - This Policy, and the attached matrixes and schedules, address eight major statutes that NOAA enforces.
 Until NOAA develops base penalty matrixes for other statutes NOAA enforces, the NOAA attorney will use the closest penalty matrix by analogy, i.e., the matrix developed for MSA violations will be used to develop a recommended penalty under other fishery laws with comparable statutory penalties.
 If the attorney cannot identify a similar violation, the attorney may choose an appropriate offense level by assessing the gravity of the violation based on criteria described in this Policy.
 In these cases, the attorney will document the basis for using the selected offense level when making the penalty recommendation.

-Effective Date - The effective date of this Policy is July 1, 2014.
-NOAA will continue to apply the March 16, 2011 Penalty Policy to currently pending cases until they have been finally adjudicated.
+Effective Date - The effective date of this Policy is XX XX, 2019.
+NOAA will continue to apply the March 16, 2011 and July 1, 2014 Penalty Policies to currently pending cases charged under those Policies until such cases have been finally adjudicated.
+Violations of the Antarctic Marine Living Resources Convention Act that occurred before November 5, 2015 will be charged under the July 1, 2014 Policy.